 Last week Treasury Secretary Steve Mnuchin informed congress it will soon be necessary to raise the debt ceiling.
 Immediately, crony-constitutional conservative types, like many who assemble in the House Freedom Caucus, shouted “no way”; apparently, according to their pearl-clutching political position – it unnerves their fiscally conservative sensibilities.

-On October 21st, 2015, the Freedom Caucus backed Paul Ryan for Speaker of the House of Representatives.
-(LINK) A week later, October 28th, 2015, the same Freedom Caucus voted to approve a $2+ trillion dollar Omnibus spending bill, a massive continuing resolution, and removed the debt ceiling restrictions (link).
+On October 21st, 2015, the Freedom Caucus itself backed Paul Ryan for Speaker of the House of Representatives.
+(LINK) A week later, October 28th, 2015, members of the same Freedom Caucus voted to approve a $2+ trillion dollar Omnibus spending bill, a massive continuing resolution, and removed the debt ceiling restrictions (link).
 Two days later, October 30th, 2015, at 3:00am in the morning, the Omnibus CR bill passed the Senate (link).